Ignoring CSV rows and columns

 Some things to keep in mind when using CSV row filters:

-• You can filter on any column in your input CSV, not just field_model as used in examples above.
+- You can filter on any column in your input CSV, not just

-• You can use filters on multivalued fields; Workbench will check each value in the field against each filter.
+field_modelas used in examples above. - You can use filters on multivalued fields; Workbench will check each value in the field against each filter.

-• You can add as many filters as you want (both is and isnot) but as the number of filters increases, the contents of your resulting input CSV becomes less predictable.
-In other words, these filters are intended for, and work best in, configurations that have a small number (e.g., one, two, or three) filters.
+isandisnot) but as the number of filters increases, the contents of your resulting input CSV becomes less predictable.
+In other words, these filters are intended for, and work best in, configurations that have a small number (e.g., one, two, or three) filters. isnotfilters are applied beforeisfilters.
+Withinisandisnotfilters, each filter is not necessarily applied in the order they appear in your configuration file.- Filters are applied every time you run Workbench, regardless of whether you are in

 Regardless of whether you are using CSV row filters, or any other technique of ignoring CSV rows or columns, Workbench converts your input CSV into a "preprocessed" version and uses it to perform its task.
 This file can be found in the temporary directory defined in your Workbench config's temp_dir setting, which by default is your computer's temporary directory.
 If you want to inspect this file after running --check, you can see which rows result after the filters have been applied.